garrandall/popular-music-data/tracks/missing-you-dan-fogelberg.md

 All of the days of my life
 All of the days of my life.

 Hard days I'm travelling
 Alone for too long
-Ooh, I'm missing you
+Oh, I'm missing you
 I'm always somewhere
 That I never belong
-Ooh, I'm missing you.
+Oh, I'm missing you.

 Oho, If I had you beside me
 Then I just might sleep through the night